 - Fish, cameras and anglers must be delivered there or be in the drop off line by 4PM.

-- Boats checking in via VHF must be inside the 6 knot zone off Annapolis Harbor, and must receive a hail back from the EYC personnel on the dock, who will only return the hail if they have a visual of the boat hailing.
+- Boats checking in via VHF must be inside the 6 knot zone off Annapolis Harbor, and must receive a hail back from personnel on the dock, who will only return the hail if they have a visual of the boat hailing.

 - MEASUREMENT - Weight